 - Notifications.
 Push notifications inform users about transactions and other significant events in their accounts.

 - Real-time support.
 Chats are the most convenient way to solve customers' issues.
 In addition to in-app chats, the P2P payment platform should also offer email and phone support.

-You won't do without these features in money transfer app development.
+You won't do without these features during mobile payment application development.
 They are crucial for personal funds management and transfers between accounts.
 It's the foundation of any mobile payment app users expect to have.

-The software development lifecycle for mobile payment app development doesn't differ much from other solutions.
+The software development lifecycle for mobile payment app development is similar to other solutions.
 You will still need to research requirements, create a prototype, do coding, testing, and deployment.
 As to the approaches, money transfer app development has some favorites.
 Let's see what best practices companies use, what stages they go through, and why.

-In the modern P2P payment app development field, the Agile approach dominates.
-Agile combines methods and practices that allow redistributing workload within a team for faster and more efficient development.
+In the modern P2P online payment transfer app development field, the Agile approach dominates.
+Agile combines methods and practices that allow workload redistribution within a team for faster and more efficient development.
 Business analysts, designers, QA engineers, developers, and other team members work in sprints to deliver the software step by step.
 Agile adds transparency and allows companies to meet tight deadlines.